-(The bodymap must be completed by the parent/carer before any cream or ointmen is applied at school)

-Name of pupil:Date of Birth:
+(The body map must be completed by the parent/carer before any cream or ointment is applied at school) Class: .....
+Name of staff to apply prescribed cream/ointment: .....
+Name of medication: .....
+Reason for, and frequency of application: .....

-Class:

-Reason for, and frequency of application: •

 Template A: individual healthcare plan